10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 In the `index.js` file, create a `run` function that will handle your actions (index, create, show, update, destroy, score).

 Additionally, `console.log` will serve two purposes, to `inform` your user about something or for you (the developer) to debug.
-To help clarify which console log does what, you can give `console.log` an alias:
+To help clarify which console log does what, you can give `console.log` an alias called `inform`.
+You will use this function in your actions to see information in the terminal.

 ```js
 // give console.log an alias